top of page

 Cultural and Mechanical Control

-Remove resin masses and remove or kill larvae [2].
+Physically remove resin masses and remove or kill larvae [2].
 Avoid pruning or injuring trees from February through September [2].
-Plant resistant trees and keep all susceptible trees healthy by mulching, deep watering, ensuring soil health, preventing mechanical damage, and managing other pests/disorders [2].
+Plant resistant trees and keep all susceptible trees healthy by mulching, deep watering, managing soil and root health, preventing mechanical damage, and managing other pests/disorders [2].
 In all but severe cases, this should be sufficient to suppress populations of SPM to tolerable levels.

 Chemical Control